-- When notice is received that a custodial parent is deceased, the child support worker will attempt to verify the date of death and document this information on CONT.
-No other steps should be taken until the custodial parent's date of death has been verified. - If the death verification and date are received, the child support worker will take the appropriate action to stop the current child support payment and put a manual hold on the APPD.CASE screen.
-If there are no assigned arrears and/or fees exisiting on the case, the case will be closed and any NPA arrears adjusted off.
-No closure notice is sent as the custodial parent is deceased. - If PA arrears and/or fees exist, the case will remain open as an arrears only case in order to collect the PA arrears and/or fees.
-The ORDR panel will be changed to reflect arrears only, and we will continue to collect payments until the PA arrears and/or fees are reimbursed.
-If NPA arrears exist on a case, these will be adjusted off. - If the noncustodial parent now has the child(ren), the child support worker will take action to stop the current obligation, but if PA arrears and/or fees exist, MDHS will continue to collect these until they are reimbursed. - If someone, other than the noncustodial parent, comes into the office and states that the children are now living with them, they must complete a child support application (no fee is required) for these children.
+- When information is received that a custodial parent is deceased, the child support worker will make reasonable efforts, such as an internet search for the obituary of the deceased custodial parent, to verify the date of death and document this information on the CONT screen.
+No other steps should be taken until the custodial parent's date of death has been verified (if the obituary is found, that will be considered sufficient verification of the custodial parent's date of death). - If the death verification and date are received, the child support worker will take the appropriate action to stop the current child support payment and put a manual hold on the APPD.CASE screen. - If the noncustodial parent now has the child(ren), the child support worker will take action to stop the current obligation, but if PA arrears and/or fees exist, MDHS will continue to collect these until they are reimbursed. - If someone, other than the noncustodial parent, comes into the office and states that the children are now living with them, or if a referral is received through the Economic Assistance (EA) program, they must complete a child support application (no fee is required) for these children.
 The case will be reopened and a new sub case will be setup in METSS with the new custodial parent.
-Appropriate steps will be taken to collect the current obligation, as well as any NPA arrears and fees - If a child support payment is received after the date of the custodial parent's death and there is no assigned arrears and/or fees owed to the state, and no other custodial parent has made an application, the payments will be refunded to the noncustodial parent.
+Appropriate steps will be taken to collect the current obligation, as well as any NPA arrears and fees. - If a child support payment is received after the date of the custodial parent's death and there are no assigned arrears and/or fees owed to the state, and no other custodial parent has made an application, reasonable efforts must be made to locate the current custodial guardian of the children or to locate the children themselves.
+Funds should only be returned to the noncustodial parent after reasonable efforts have been made to locate the current custodial parent or guardian and/or the children.
+Reasonable efforts may include, but are not necessarily limited to: - Accurint searches to locate the children and/or current custodial parent or guardian; - Attempting to locate the children via the CSE portal; - Contacting grandparents in the case to locate the children and/or current custodial parent or guardian;